Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Learning Loco-Manipulation Skills

 Robot skill refers to the ability to use its own perception, planning, and control capabilities to complete specified tasks autonomously~\cite{Jiang2024skill_learning}.
 Among a variety of robot skills, loco-manipulation is highly valuable for augmenting and complementing human capabilities.
 Traditionally, loco-manipulation skills are developed from human designer knowledge, distilled into pre-programmed planners or controllers.
 In contrast, learning-based methods leverage computation and data.
 Although learning skills require collecting extensive data from either autonomous exploration or expert guidance, this approach is powerful as it tends to yield novel behaviors that are difficult to encode from human knowledge.

 This section reviews learning-based approaches that explore two main directions: (i) enhancing a specific skill in terms of agility, robustness, and safety, and (ii) broadening the overall skill set of robots, revolving around two pivotal goals: versatility and generalization.
 Versatility refers to the capability of a single framework or policy to master \textit{multiple} skills, whereas generalization involves adapting existing skills to new, out-of-distribution tasks and environments.
+Versatility can be viewed as a prerequisite for generalization.
+For a model to generalize across a wide range of tasks, it must possess a broad and versatile set of skills that can be applied in novel contexts.
+However, possessing versatile skills alone does not guarantee generalization—the model must also be capable of correctly prompting and adapting those skills to meet novel objectives.
+For instance, in the context of skill learning, a versatile policy can track multiple trajectories within the training dataset, while a generalizable policy should be able to track motions beyond those seen in the dataset, thereby demonstrating out-of-distribution capabilities.

 Among learning-based methods, Reinforcement Learning (RL) without demonstration and learning from demonstration, also known as Imitation Learning (IL), have shown remarkable proficiency for robotic skill learning.
 RL has been successful in coordinating complex full-body motions for humanoid robots, including dancing~\cite{zhang2024wococo,ji2024exbody2}, agile soccer maneuvers~\cite{SR_deepmind_soccer}, and robust locomotion~\cite{transformer_digit_RL, li2023robust}.
 However, RL policies are often fine-tuned for specific tasks within specific environments.
 This limitation largely stems from the reward function being narrowly tailored to a specific task, and the policy only capable of learning from the same or similar environments.
 In contrast, IL addresses this problem by leveraging large datasets of demonstrations~\cite{huang2024diffuseloco, humanoid_parkour_learning}.
 Recent advancements in IL have demonstrated promising results for scaling to a large number of skills~\cite{diffusion_policy}, showing potential for solving complex multi-skill tasks.